Skip to content

 Other Italian Health Services

 Through referrals from medical practitioner, medical auxiliary services from nurses, chiropodists, or physiotherapists can be available, depending on where you are living.
 There are some locations that require payments for nurses doing home visits.
-Additionally, free counselling for relationship and family problems are also available through networks of different local health centers wherein appointments can be done without requiring a doctor’s referral.
+Additionally, free counseling for relationship and family problems are also available through networks of different local health centers wherein appointments can be done without requiring a doctor’s referral.

 If you have plans to visit or settle down in this Southern European country, make it a point that you are aware of the basic things about the health care systems of Italy.
 Read them from the Internet or seek the advice from professionals of health care.
 That way, your stay in Italy will be a hassle-free and worry-free one.